 • After three missed appointments, the test taker’s ability to book with the UPL will be paused, and the test taker will need to call to speak with the UPL manager to have this restriction lifted.
 The fourth missed appointment may result in a fine.

 • Academic Integrity.
 The UPL takes academic integrity very seriously.
-Any suspicious behaviors will be documented and referred to faculty for follow-up.
+Any suspicious behaviors will be documented and referred to faculty for follow-up — remember that even attempting to cheat is, in itself, a violation of UNCG policy.
 Reportable behaviors include, but are not limited to:

 • bringing in unauthorized resources,